MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 WindowsServerCore    10.0.10586.0            Container OS Image of Windows Server 2016 Techn...

 ```
-To download and install the Nano Server base OS image, run the following.
+To download and install the Nano Server base OS image, run the following:

 ```none
 Install-ContainerImage -Name NanoServer